-The Traction Control[®] system will allow your vehicle to make better use of available traction on slippery surfaces.
+The Traction Control® system will allow your vehicle to make better use of available traction on slippery surfaces while you are trying to accelerate or while your foot is on the accelerator pedal.
 The system is a driver aid which makes your vehicle easier to handle primarily on snow and ice covered roads.